-In the following article we intend to provide some information about cross country skiing history, such as important terminology, background on skiing and skiing used in wars, skiing as a sport and as a means of transportation.
+In the following article we intend to provide some information about XC skiing history, such as important terminology, background on cross country skiing and skiing used in wars, skiing as a sport and as a means of transportation.

 The word ski is derived from the Old Norse word skíð, meaning “cleft wood”, “stick of wood” or “ski”.

-In modern Norwegian, there are different terminologies to define cross-country skiing, such as:
+In modern Norwegian, there are different terminologies to define XC skiing, such as:

 - gå på ski (“walk on skis”) – a general term used to define self-propelled skiing